 There are countless commonplace events where mics on stands are just fine - a concert, a comedy club, bingo in the church hall basement, or a bar on karaoke night.
 Here's why they absolutely suck at wedding ceremonies.

-- They're ugly as homemade sin.
+• They're ugly as homemade sin.
 There's just no getting around it - microphones on stands look like garbage in your ceremony photos.
-You've gone through so much hard work to make that space look great - expensive dresses, fancy suits, floral arrangements, expert hair and makeup, perhaps some epic view behind it all... why m
+You've gone through so much hard work to make that space look great - expensive dresses, fancy suits, floral arrangements, expert hair and makeup, perhaps some epic view behind it all... why sully all that beauty with an ugly stick dead in the middle?

-- They ruin your photos.
+• They ruin your photos.
 The stand's inherent ugliness aside, the microphone itself often gets in the way of photos.
 And yes, your photographer could, in theory, edit it out of some photos, but most will simply leave it in.
-Even if you fix the photos, your guests will still see it and be subject to its hideousness.
+Even if you fix the photos, your guests will still see it and be subject to its wretchedness.

-- It means we're literally gathered around a stick.
-It's hard to explain why, but having a microphone on a stand directly between me and the two of you dampens the feeling of intimacy that I'm trying to cultivate.
+• It means we're literally gathered around a stick.
+It's hard to explain why, but having a microphone on a stand directly between me and the two of you dampens the feeling of intimacy that I try so hard to cultivate.

-Also, mic stands are usually made of uranium.
-Or asbestos.
-Or lead.
+Also - did you know that most microphone stands are made of uranium, asbestos, and lead?
 Just trust me on this, don't Google it or anything.
-You're busy planning a wedding.
+The microphone industrial complex has it all covered up.
+Plus, you're busy planning a wedding.

 Microphone Setups, From Best To Worst

-- No microphones at all.
-Use microphones only if they're needed because of a funny venue layout or too much ambient noise.
+1. No microphones at all.
+Use microphones only if they're needed because of a challenging venue layout or too much ambient noise.

-- A single lavalier for me.
-This is when there are no other speakers and the couple is repeating vows line by line after me.
+2. A single lavalier for me.
+This is when there are no other speakers (like readers) and the couple is repeating vows line by line after me.

-- A single lavalier for me, and a single "free range handheld" for other speakers.
-Readers would hold onto the microphone until it's time for their reading, then distribute it to the next person who would need it (including the bride and groom if necessary.)
-If there are no readers and the handheld is simply needed for the couple to read pre-written vows, we'll appoint a "mic buddy" in the front row to hand it to the first person saying vows, who then hands it to their partner when they're finished, who then hands it back to our appointed buddy.
+3. A single lavalier for me, and a single "free range handheld" for other speakers.
+Readers would hold onto the microphone until it's time for their reading, then distribute it to the next person who would need it (including the bride and groom if necessary, for self-read vows.)
+If there are no readers and the handheld is simply needed for the couple to read pre-written vows, we'll find a place to stash it somewhere nearby.
+When it's time, I'll retrieve it, hand it to the first person saying vows, who then hands it to their partner when they're finished, who then hands it back to me to re-stash.

 There is a Fifth Option...

 It's either love or aether.
 No, wait.
-I'm thinking of something else.
+That's the fifth element.

 Handheld microphones are a mainstay of the DJ's toolkit, and the DJ's main purview is the reception.
 Since handheld mics are not an eyesore at a reception like they are at a ceremony, they'll all have one.
-Sometimes, a single handheld is all they've brought with them, and a nearby ambient sound source (think giant nearby fountain, busy nearby highway, or loud nearby waterfall) demands one, there's one last resort.
-It's imperfect but elegant enough to work in the circumstances.
+Sometimes, a single handheld is all they've brought with them, but if a nearby ambient sound source demands one (think giant nearby fountain, busy nearby highway, or loud nearby waterfall) there's one last resort.
+It's not perfect, but it's elegant enough to work in the circumstances.
 It's known by a million names, but I call it a miclace (rhymes with Mikeless!) - a microwaveable shoelace.
-Sorry, a microphone necklace.
+I mean a microphone necklace.

 A Word of Warning to the DIY Crowd

 I do a fair share of DIY ceremonies that include a friend or relative, of varying degrees of competency, playing processional and recessional songs on a Bluetooth speaker from a phone in lieu of hiring a DJ.
-The same couples sometimes purchase their own lavalier microphone and receiver/speaker combo and use this for the ceremony, and every one has been a problem.
+The same couples sometimes purchase their own lavalier microphone and receiver/speaker combo and use this for the ceremony, and every single time, there's been a problem.
 At best, they sound terrible - at worst, they cut out, stop working mid-ceremony, or don't work at all.
-There's a reason that PA system on Amazon made by some company you've never heard of $99 - it's a very poor quality product.
-The handful that I've been asked to use have all made things sound worse, cut in and out or quit working.
-I highly recommend against them.
+There's a reason that PA system on Amazon made by some company you've never heard of costs $99 - it's a very poor quality product.
+It's not worth rolling the dice - I highly recommend against them.